 Early client disconnects may be metered up-to the original size of the requested object.
 Metering will reflect the total number of bytes egressed from Spaces prior to the receipt of the disconnect.

-Spaces created on or after July 2021 support up to 100 million unversioned objects or 50 million versioned objects, instead of the previous 3 million unversioned or 1.5 million versioned.
-If your Space exceeds its object limits, we recommend distributing its workload across multiple Spaces, as, otherwise, it require intermittent maintenance periods to ensure consistent performance.
-If your Space was created prior to July 2021, you can request an upgrade to the new limits via a support ticket.
+Spaces buckets created on or after July 2021 support up to 100 million unversioned objects or 50 million versioned objects, instead of the previous 3 million unversioned or 1.5 million versioned.
+If your bucket exceeds its object limits, we recommend distributing its workload across multiple buckets, as, otherwise, it require intermittent maintenance periods to ensure consistent performance.
+If your bucket was created prior to July 2021, you can request an upgrade to the new limits via a support ticket.

 Uploading hundreds or thousands of files via